nhooyr/neoman/README.md

 ### Settings
 `g:neoman_current_window`
 If set, open the manpage in the current window, else attempt to find the currently open neoman window and use that.
-You can also use the bang on `:Neoman` to alternate between the two behaviors.
+You can also use the bang on `:Nman` to alternate between the two behaviors.

 By default, it is not set